AutomCoding/wp-predikan/src/readme.txt

 Put the text `[predikan]` (including square brackets) on any page and it will be replaced by the table upon publishing.

 == Changelog ==
+= 1.6.2 =
+* Add banner image for the plugin repository.
+* Test with the latest WordPress verion.

 = 1.6.1 =
 * Security related bug fixed.